Vegan cashew cheese that is sliceable and perfect for a vegan cheese board! Full flavored, authentic looking and quick and easy to make too!

-- 1 Tbsp Agar Agar Powder (not flakes)
+- 1 Tbsp Agar Agar Powder must be powder and not flakes*

 - Add 1 cup of water and the agar agar powder to a saucepan and heat, stirring regularly until boiling.
 Boil it for 1 minute (time it), stirring regularly and after 1 minute remove it from the heat and pour it into the blender on top of the cheese mix.

 - Blend until smooth.